stuartstaniford/permaplan/docs/open-tree-description-language.md

 Syntax: `"branchFactor":  <bfac>,`

+### branchAngle (mandatory, heritable)

+Syntax: `"branchAngle":  <angleDegrees>,`

-The branchFactor is the number of branches which form at a branch point from an existing branch.
-It is a small integer.
+The branchAngle is the angle at which a new branch initially heads away from the axis of the trunk or branch it is starting from.
+It is expressed in degrees.

 ### initSapThickness (mandatory, heritable)